gollum/gollum/README.md

 **Notes:**
 * Whichever Ruby implementation you're using, Gollum ships with the appropriate default git adapter.
 So the above installation procedure is common for both MRI and JRuby.
+* You may want to execute: `[sudo] gem update --system` if you see some weird errors when you run `gollum` or just to have an updated version of 'gem'.
 * If you're installing from source:
 	* Optionally uninstall any previous versions of Gollum:
 		```